HDFGroup/h5serv/docs/GroupOps/POST_Group.rst

 Request Elements
 ----------------
-Optionally the request body can be a JSON object that has a link key with subkeys:
+Optionally the request body can be a JSON object that has a link key with sub-keys:

 id
 ^^